EESSI/eessi-bot-software-layer/README.md

 build_job_script = PATH_TO_EESSI_BOT/scripts/eessi-bot-build.slurm
 ```
 This points to the job script which will be submitted by the event handler.
-The CVMFS configuration could be commented out unless there’s a need to customize the CVMFS configuration.
+The CVMFS configuration could be commented out unless there's a need to customize the CVMFS configuration.
 ```
 cvmfs_customizations = { "/etc/cvmfs/default.local": "CVMFS_HTTP_PROXY=\"http://PROXY_DNS_NAME:3128|http://PROXY_IP_ADDRESS:3128\"" }
 ```